Home networking buying guide

 Do your own research.
 It's very important not to rely solely on commercials or advice from sales reps when buying networking devices.
 If you have time, read reviews, look at the test scores, check different sources.
-This is especially important with wireless devices because you don't want to be disconnected constantly.
-CNET puts wireless routers through stress tests to determine if the they offer stable Wi-Fi signal during an extended period of time.
+This is especially important with wireless devices, because you don't want to be disconnected constantly.
+CNET puts wireless routers through stress tests to determine if they offer a stable Wi-Fi signal during an extended period of time.

 Buy equipment of the same standard.
 While all wireless devices are generally compatible regardless of brand or Wi-Fi standard, getting devices of the same standard helps optimize your network and saves money.
 For example, if you have just Wireless-N devices at home, it doesn't help to buy an expensive router that supports 802.11ac.
-Or if you have a Gigabit router, you also want to have a Gigabit switch in case you want to add more wired devices to the network.
+Or if you have a Gigabit Ethernet router, you also want to have a Gigabit switch in case you want to add more wired devices to the network.

-When it comes to power-line networking, it also helps to get adapters from the same vendors.
+When it comes to power line networking, it also helps to get adapters from the same vendors.
 This ensures their compatibility, especially in terms of security.